B404/EveryThingPayloads/README.md

 You can also contribute with a beer IRL or with `buymeacoffee.com`

-[![Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://buymeacoff.ee/swissky)
+Buy the owner of the orginal forked content a coffee. swissky [![Coffee](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://buymeacoff.ee/swissky)

 Every section contains the following files, you can use the `_template_vuln` folder to create a new chapter: